THE HISTORY OF IRWIN PACKAGING

 John has been the catalyst behind the growth of the company since his entry in 1979.
 John oversaw the modernisation of manufacturing and computerised the administration side of the business.

 Market share increased as a result of hard earned reputation for quality and service backed by the fact that customers knew that their requirements would be addressed by decision makers.

 2009 saw the company venture into plastics with the purchase of equipment that provided capacity in LDPE, PP, HDPE and PET.
 The company produces all its over cap requirements and is servicing its existing food and chemical companies with their plastic requirements.
-Pharmaceutical products are a growing sector for the company especially as it has achieved HACCP certification.
+Pharmaceutical products are a growing sector for the company especially as its plastics division has achieved ISO13485, HACCP, CE Directive 93/42/ECC for medical devices as well as ISO 9001-2008 certification.